 Whitten produced a phenomenal documentary on a real issue and Women on Waves’ fight against it in Vessel, which won the Audience Award and the Jury Award for Political Courage at SXSW 2014.
 Vessel connects to Film Fatales’ mission by shining a spotlight on the issues women face due to social and political restraints put on them and their bodies.
 Whitten’s work radiates this mission in Vessel and in other productions like An Unruly Faith, an upcoming film that documents LDS women and their fight to be ordained, for which she’s a consulting producer.

 Originally from Massachusetts, Whitten worked in film and television in New York City, where she first used Film Fatales as a resource.
-During her tour with Vessel, after the film premiere at SXSW, Whitten found herself on a road leading her to Utah.
-At SXSW, Whitten met her now husband, Tyler Measom, a Utah native who brought her from New York in 2016.
+Soon after Vessel, Whitten found herself on a road leading her to Utah.
+At Mountainfilm Aspen, Whitten met her now partner, Tyler Measom, a Utah native who brought her from New York in 2016.
 Whitten quickly discovered that there hadn’t yet been a local Film Fatales chapter established.
 Knowing that there was and is opportunity for Film Fatales to aid in the growth of other underrepresented female-identifying filmmakers here in Utah, she made it happen.
 Whitten says, “I didn’t yet know many people from the film community in Salt Lake, so I reached out to Virginia Pearce of the Utah Film Commission and Geralyn Dreyfous of the Utah Film Center, and they helped me put together a list of filmmakers.”
 After establishing the Utah chapter of Film Fatales, headlines began to read “Weinstein” and “#MeToo”.
 The concurrent #MeToo movement aided in Film Fatales’ traction.
 Whitten says, “One thing #MeToo highlighted is the validity of organizations like Film Fatales.
 Our local chapter was in place when #MeToo exploded, and as an entity, [it] was ready to participate in the local reckoning and in efforts to address the challenges [that #MeToo] exposed.”

 The Film Fatales chapter that Whitten helped create offers Utah women a network that spans from Los Angeles to New York.
 Whitten’s initiative opens the door for many aspiring filmmakers who might not have the resources they are entitled to due to the societal restrictions of gender.
 “In an industry where who you know can get you jobs and access to professional opportunities, being part of a vast network is invaluable,” Whitten says.